Josh221/University-Campus-Network/README.md

-# University-Campus-Network
-Design and Implementation of an Enterprise Network for a University Campus
+# Design and Implementation of an Enterprise Network for a University Campus

 ## Networking simulation software used:
 Cisco Packet Tracer 8.2.2